 Jonah Chew and Abigail Rivamonte are among the Bay Area’s most highly-skilled attorneys in resolving DUI-related offenses.
 Chew Law Offices has successfully defended countless DUI clients in San Francisco, San Mateo, Alameda, Marin, Contra Costa, Santa Clara, Napa, Solano, and Sonoma counties.

 Facing DUI charges can be extremely stressful.
-Hanging in the balance are a defendant’s drivers license, financial well-being and reputation.
+Hanging in the balance are a defendant’s driver license, financial well-being and reputation.
 We look at the totality of the circumstances, investigate mitigating factors and fight to win our clients the best possible legal outcomes so they can move forward with their lives.

 At Chew Law Offices we are prepared to represent you both in criminal court and at your DMV hearing.
 What most people don’t realize is that once you are arrested for DUI related offenses you face two separate cases — one case in criminal court and another case with the California Department of Motor Vehicles.